ahmedG3far44/folio-app/README.md

 # **Folio** 🚀

-A web app for tech professionals to **build customized portfolios** showcasing projects, skills, and experiences with full CRUD functionality and theme customization.
+A web app for tech professionals to **build customized portfolios** showcasing projects, skills, and experiences with full CRUD functionality, theme and layout sections customization.

 **Live Demo**: [Coming Soon]() *(Share URL if deployed)*